 COMMUNITY CONSULTATION PLAN: Our team will consult and gain approval for our filming activity from the local community.
 Titan Productions has reached out to both the Aivitt Hunters and Trapper Organization, the Kivalliq Inuit Association and Coral Harbour Hamlet.
 Our proposal is currently being discussed amongst the local community and is pending approval.

 PROPOSED USE OF LOCAL KNOWLEDGE: Our production has gained advice and local knowledge from the migratory bird researchers of Coats Island.
 The first-hand knowledge of the exact location and timing of this behavior has been invaluable to the production.
-Advice on how to capture footage whilst maintaining the safety of the seabird colony has been taken on board and the researchers will continue to give advice as our shoot approaches.
+Advice on how to capture footage whilst maintaining the safety of the seabird colony has been taken into account and we will maintain communication with these researchers throughout the planning and undertaking of the filming trip..

-Aaron and his guides are local to area and own the cabin in which the crew will be residing on.
-They regularly work with the researchers of the island providing logistical support for workers on and around Coats Island.
+Aaron and his guides are local to area and own the cabin in which the crew will be residing.
+They regularly work with the researchers of the island, providing logistical support for workers on and around Coats Island.

 OPPORTUNITIES FOR LOCAL PARTICIPATION:

 Aaron and his guides from Siku tours will be used throughout the whole production period of this shoot, providing logistical support and bear protection for our filming crew whilst filming on Coats Island.
-As well as providing transportation for our crew to and from Coral Harbour.
+Siku Tours will also provide transportation to and from Coral Harbour.
 The production and crew are very aware of the Nunavut territories' position throughout the current pandemic and are committed to limiting any possible risk of Covid-19 exposure during the shoot.
 As a precaution to the local community and ourselves, we will not be looking for any other local participation outside of Siku Tours.
 However, if participation can be done remotely, our production is very open to consultation and collaboration with other members the local community in any ways we can.

 TERMS & CONDITIONS: